SiloCityLabs/blog/content/post/2019/2019-06-01-raspberry-pi-booting-from-usb-on-older-models.md

 5. Reboot.
 The Pi should be running from the USB drive.

-If you ever need to boot from a different USB drive or from the SD card, it&#8217;s necessary to FIRST mount the boot partition of the SD card (/dev/mmcblk0p1) and edit the boot partition&#8217;s cmdline.txt so that root=PARTUUID=xxxxxxxx matches the device you wish to boot from.
+If you ever need to boot from a different USB drive or from the SD card, it's necessary to FIRST mount the boot partition of the SD card (/dev/mmcblk0p1) and edit the boot partition's cmdline.txt so that root=PARTUUID=xxxxxxxx matches the device you wish to boot from.